NGL has state-of-the-art facilities for the appraisal of fine jewelry where you can have an item appraised within an hour, by appointment.

 The Appraisal Process

-Since NGL specializes in appraisals for insurance and estates, we predominately see finished jewelry, where the stones are set into mountings.
+Since NGL is skilled in appraisals for insurance, estates, marriage dissolution we predominately see finished jewelry, where the stones are set into mountings.
 This creates a need for careful attention, since mountings can inhibit any aspect of the examination process.
 While NGL maintains an exceptional record for accuracy, no one can be as specific when examining a mounted stone versus one that is loose.

 Mounted vs loose examination